zielesny/ErtlFunctionalGroupsFinder/README.md

 Folder **Performance** contains a jar library for performance tests (see instructions in *Performance usage instructions.txt*).

+Folder **Utility** contains code for filtering, preprocessing, and postprocessing routines useful for evaluation of functional groups with ErtlFunctionalGroupsFinder (see instructions in *Utility usage instructions.txt*).

 ErtlFunctionalGroupsFinder is described in the scientific literature (see reference below).

 # Acknowledgments